HIPAA-focused IT & Security BAA Available

 Answers for practices evaluating Microsoft 365 support

-Is this page for practices that already use Microsoft 365?
+Is this page for practices that already use Microsoft 365

-Can you help if the tenant was set up by someone else?
+Can you help if the tenant was set up by someone else

 Yes.
 That is one of the most common situations.
 We often review environments that were built by another provider, a one-time consultant, or internal staff who no longer manage the platform.
 The goal is usually to understand the current state, remove confusion, and create a cleaner support model going forward.

-How does this help smaller medical practices?
+How does this help smaller medical practices

 Smaller practices usually do not need enterprise bureaucracy.
-They need dependable administration, clear user access, organized device behavior, and someone who understands how changes affect front desk staff, providers, billers, and administrators.
+They need dependable administration, clear user policy, organized device behavior, and someone who understands how changes affect front desk staff, providers, billers, and administrators.
 Microsoft 365 management becomes valuable when it removes friction instead of adding more tools.

-Do you work with Intune and Entra ID even if the setup is incomplete?
+Do you work with Intune and Entra ID even if the setup is incomplete

 Yes.
 Incomplete rollouts are common.
 Some practices have partial enrollment, mixed device states, or authentication settings that were enabled without a clear process behind them.
 We help sort out what is already there, what should stay, what should change, and what should be standardized first.

-Can this be part of broader managed IT support?
+Can this be part of broader managed IT support

-Does this replace HIPAA compliance work?
+Does this replace HIPAA compliance work

 No. Microsoft 365 management supports the technical side of a HIPAA-aligned environment, but it does not replace a full compliance program.
 It is one part of the overall administrative, physical, and technical safeguard picture.
 We help with the operational technology layer that supports that broader work.